joaomelo/hot-collection/README.md

 ### What is an Item?

-The items arrays promised by `loadItems` method and the parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+The items arrays promised by `loadItems` method and the items parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.

-HotCollection will inject inside every item the Firestore document key as an `id` property.
+HotCollection will inject inside every item the Firestore document key as the value of an `id` property.
 So, don't use `id` as a field name in any collection or things will break.

-So as a convention, HotCollection call docs the native data returned by Firestore and treat as items its owns spiced data structures (like the injected id mentioned before).

-In the last sections, I will explain an optional and more flexible way the package offers to enhance the conversion between Firestore docs to HotCollection items and vice-versa.
+Also in the last sections, I will explain an optional and flexible way for you to customize the conversion between Firestore docs to HotCollection items and vice-versa.
 But before that, let's discuss how to add, edit and delete data.

 ## Manipulating Data